 Harassment and Bullying Prevention Policy

 Bullying and harassment are intentional behaviours which occur over time and target an individual(s) with hurtful actions.
 It usually involves an imbalance of power.
-Bullying and harassment tend to be one way behaviours wherein an individual targets another.
+Bullying and harassment tend to be one-way behaviours wherein a individual targets another.
 Bullying and harassment is unlike conflict which is usually reciprocal and not necessarily over time.
-Bullying is a serious problem for children and teens and can easily go unrecognized by parents and care-givers.
+Bullying is a serious problem for children and teens and can easily go unrecognized by parents and caregivers.
 Individuals who are bullied often do not seek help because they believe that by telling an adult the problem will be made worse.

 In an online school community like Pathways Academy it would be very rare to have these issues within the student body.
 Because much of the student life occurs under the direct supervision of the parent or guardian, it is imperative that families communicate a bullying or harassment issue at the time it occurs so that we can work to support a resolution.